-- (a) the financial report gives a true and fair view of the Many Rivers Microfinance Limited financial result of fundraising appeal activities for the financial year ended 30 June 2016; - (b) the financial report has been properly drawn up, and the associated records have been properly kept for the period from 1 July 2015 to 30 June 2016, in accordance with the Charitable Fundraising Act (NSW) 1991 and Regulations; - (c) money received as a result of fundraising appeal activities conducted during the period from 1 July 2015 to 30 June 2016 has been properly accounted for and applied in accordance with the Charitable Fundraising Act (NSW) 1991 and Regulations; and

-(d) there are reasonable grounds to believe that Many Rivers Microfinance Limited will be able to pay its debts as and when they fall due.
+- the Financial Report has been properly drawn up, and the associated records have been properly kept for the period from 1 July 2017 to 30 June 2017, in accordance with the Charitable Fundraising Act (NSW) 1991 and Regulations; - iii. money received as a result of fundraising appeal activities conducted during the period from 1 July 2016 to 30 June 2017 has been properly accounted for and applied in accordance with the Charitable Fundraising Act (NSW) 1991 and Regulations; and - there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.